Nouasri-Djamila/Nouasri-Djamila/README.md

 Full Stack Web Developer | Making PowerPoint Presentation
 ---------------------------------------------------------

+Here’s a polished and corrected version of your paragraph in English: --- I am an Algerian full-stack developer from Algeria, holding a Bachelor's degree in Computer Systems from the University of Algiers 1.
+Currently, I am a Master’s student specializing in Data Science and Analysis at the same university.
+My expertise covers the entire project lifecycle—from requirement specification to deployment and testing.
+My approach goes beyond just programming; I aim to capture the vision, passion, and objectives of each project.
+I treat every project as unique because I see my work as translating ideas into reality, not just writing code.
+In addition, I've discovered that I have a strong sense of design and a solid understanding of effective presentation techniques in PowerPoint, which has led me to develop my skills in creating engaging and professional presentations.

 * 🌍  I'm based in Algeria
 * ✉️  You can contact me at [nouasridjamila@gmail.com](mailto:nouasridjamila@gmail.com)
 * 🧠  I'm learning Data science